javers/javers.github.io/documentation/configuration/index.md

       },
 ```

-That's why JaVers maps Id type as <tt>Value</tt> by default.
+That's why JaVers maps Id type as *Value* by default.
-For <tt>Value</tt> you can use custom
+For Value you can use custom
 [`JsonTypeAdapter`]({{ site.javadoc_url }}index.html?org/javers/core/json/JsonTypeAdapter.html)
-and persist neat, atomic values in JSON.
+and persist neat, atomic values in JSON (see [custom JSON serialization](#custom-json-serialization)).

 <a name="property-mapping-style"></a>
 ### Property mapping style
 There are two mapping styles in JaVers `FIELD` and `BEAN`.
 FIELD style is the default one.
-We recommend not to change it, as it's suitable in most cases.
+We recommend not changing it, as it's suitable in most cases.

-BEAN style is useful for domain models compliant with `Java Bean` convention.
+BEAN style is useful for domain models compliant with *Java Bean* convention.

-When using `FIELD` style, JaVers accesses objects state directly from fields.
+When using `FIELD` style, JaVers accesses object state directly from fields.
 In this case, `@Id` annotation should be placed at the field level.
 For example:

 ```java